Managed Service Provider (MSP) noun

 Manage Service Providers Can Give You Access to World-Class Technology

 An expert managed service provider possesses in-depth knowledge and experience with major VMS platforms and can operate in a client’s legacy systems.
-What’s more, in some MSP programs, the managed service provider will collaborate with a client to select the right contingent vendor management software (or VMS) for their needs.
-Another critical technology in addition to the VMS is a centralised business intelligence reporting and analytics tool such as PeopleScout’s proprietary AffinixTM platform that can easily show you how your organisation is buying and managing contingent labor today.
+In some MSP programs, the managed service provider will collaborate with a client to select the right contingent vendor management software (or VMS) for their needs.
+Another critical technology is a centralised business intelligence reporting and analytics tool.
+One such tool is PeopleScout’s proprietary AffinixTM platform.
+This platform can easily show you how your organisation is buying and managing contingent labor today.

 Through the use of cutting-edge contingent workforce management technology, your organisation can automate many of the key processes of workforce management and can gain insights into program performance.

-For example, your MSP provider can leverage a VMS to help transform your recruiting strategy from a fragmented process to a unified and centralized database that gives your organisation visibility into worker wages, the most effective sourcing methods, where your workers are located, payment tools and much more.
+For example, your MSP provider can leverage a VMS to help transform your recruiting strategy from a fragmented process to a unified and centralized database.
+In addition, your organisation gains visibility into worker wages, the most effective sourcing methods, where your workers are located, payment tools and much more.

 FMS technology is newer and better able to process freelancer information (in addition to other types of contingent workers), compared with VMS technology, so depending on your contingent workforce requirements, your MSP provider can deploy the right technology solution to meet your organisation’s needs.